Get advice and help to meet new requirements, and understand how you can claim money back if you provide an inspection and certification service.

 Traders: inspection and certification of goods

-If your business is moving live animals or products of animal origin from GB to NI, you do not need to pay for the export health certificates (EHCs) you will need.
+If your business is moving live animals or products of animal origin from GB to NI, you do not need to pay for the export health certificates (EHCs) you need.

 Official veterinarians and other official certifiers will not charge you for inspecting and certifying your goods.
 Instead, they’ll invoice the government for the certification costs.